 Other bachelor’s degrees

 If you have a bachelor’s degree other than those listed above, you must submit additional documentation along with your application so the University can evaluate whether or not you meet the admission requirements.
 Learn about when and how to apply.

-Applicants with a Bachelor’s degree in the field of natural science from the University of Copenhagen or another Danish or international university may be admitted if they have passed the following:
+Applicants with a Bachelor’s degree in related areas from the University of Copenhagen or another Danish, Nordic or international university may be admitted if they have passed the following: